 Our COVID-19 response is in a crucial period.
 It is vital that we respect the direction of municipal, provincial and federal public health agencies: stay home as much as possible, remain at least two metres away from others, do not attend gatherings of five or more people, and wash your hands often.
 Please continue to seek reliable information from the public health agencies.

 This is an extremely challenging time for families.
 As an HWDSB community, we will be with you every step of the way.
 Our caring adults are here to support you.

 We are navigating a new standard of service for our students and families.
 Our commitment is to continue to check in with you, respond to your feedback, and address the broader themes we learn.

 HWDSB will update families using SchoolMessenger (phone, email and text) and social media (Twitter, Facebook and Instagram), as this plan evolves.
 You can choose how you would prefer to receive these messages using the SchoolMessenger app.
-This website supplements updates to families sent by letters, listed below:
+This website supplements updates to families sent by letters, found here.

 On May 19, 2020, the Ontario government announced that it will keep schools closed for the rest of this school year, based on input from health experts.
 The government is planning for the reopening of schools for the 2020-21 school year.
 You can find the announcement here.

 Our Board continues to work through our contingency committee who have already directed a team to create a plan for the reopening of school as it awaits the Ministry plan.
 The health and safety of our students and staff, as well as providing continued supports for achievement and well-being, is our primary concern when we return.